iceskel/cold/README.md

 Then input the Key and Secret into the config file and the User profile name you want to get the information from.

+For the !tweet command, a twitter dev account is required (use your regular twitter login).
+Further instructions are here http://dev.twitter.com/
+Then after creating the application, get the api keys.

 ## Installing
-Just `go get github.com/iceskel/gobot` and cd to the directory and `go build bot.go` next run it `./bot -c configfile.json`.
+Just `go get github.com/iceskel/cold` and cd to the directory and `go build cold.go` next run it `./cold -c configfile.json`.